Local, state, and federal laws

 An eviction action is an action to determine the right to possession of the premises at issue.
 735 ILCS 5 / 9-102.

 It is a summary proceeding; matters not germane to possession may not be joined, but the statute specifically allows a claim for rent to be joined.
 735 ILCS 5 / 9-106.
 Practitioners in Cook County should be aware that the courts narrowly construe germaneness.
 In any event, if at all possible, any germane counterclaims should also be pled as affirmative defenses.
-Examples of germane matters are:
+Examples of relevant matters are:

 - Defenses based on poor housing conditions such as a breach of the warranty of habitability and plead ordinance violations in addition to Jack Spring;